 There are a number of factors that impact our future cash flow compared to the cash flow we generate at a given point in time.
 The first factor is our DISH TV churn rate and how successful we are at retaining our current Pay-TV subscribers.
 To the extent we lose Pay-TV subscribers from our existing base, the positive cash flow from that base is correspondingly reduced.
 The second factor is how successful we are at maintaining our subscriber-related margins.
 To the extent our "Subscriber-related expenses" grow faster than our "Subscriber-related revenue," the amount of cash flow that is generated per existing subscriber is reduced.
 Our subscriber-related margins have been reduced by, among other things, a shift to lower priced Pay-TV programming packages and higher programming costs.
 The third factor is the rate at which we acquire new subscribers.
 The faster we acquire new subscribers, the more our positive ongoing cash flow from existing subscribers is offset by the negative upfront cash flow associated with acquiring new subscribers.
 Conversely, the slower we acquire subscribers, the more our operating cash flow is enhanced in that period.
 Finally, our future cash flow is impacted by the rate at which we make general investments (including significant investments in wireless), incur expenditures related to the commercialization of our wireless licenses (including any expenditures associated with the deployment of our wireless networks), incur litigation expense, and any cash flow from financing activities.
-Recently, declines in our Pay-TV subscriber base and subscriber-related margins have negatively impacted our cash flow, which has been partially offset by the short-term benefit of less upfront cash outflows related to acquiring fewer new subscribers.
-There can be no assurance that the short-term benefit of less upfront cash outflows related to acquiring fewer new subscribers will continue in the future.
+Declines in our Pay-TV subscriber base and subscriber related-margins continue to negatively impact our cash flow, and there can be no assurances that these declines will not continue.